impact-initiatives/cleaningtools/readme.md

 ### Example:: Creating cleaning log from raw data and clean data

-`create_cleaning_log` function takes raw data and clean data as inputs and its identify any changes bwtween them and finally provide the output as cleaning log format.
+`create_cleaning_log` function takes raw data and clean data as inputs and its identify any changes between them and finally provide the output as cleaning log format.

 ``` r